-BlackRock will act as the Investment Manager.
-BlackRock provides investment management services to institutional clients such as funds, corporations, public entities, foundations, endowments and other institutions (and occasionally individuals).
-BlackRock is a wholly-owned subsidiary of BlackRock, Inc. As of September 30, 2023, BlackRock, Inc. had approximately \$9.1 trillion in assets under management.
-BlackRock is a registered investment adviser pursuant to the Investment Advisers Act of 1940.
+Ramirez will act as the Investment Manager.
+Ramirez provides investment management services to institutional clients such as funds, corporations, public entities, foundations, endowments, and other institutions and high net worth individuals.
+As of December 31, 2023, Ramirez had approximately \$9.5 billion in assets under management.
+Ramirez is a registered investment adviser pursuant to the Investment Advisers Act of 1940.